This site is intended for healthcare professionals

 4.9.
 Overdose

 An overdose is unlikely to occur.
 Bleeding is the main sign of overdose with heparin.
-As heparin is eliminated quickly, a discontinuation of treatment is sufficient in case of minor haemorrhages.
-In case of severe haemorrhages heparin may be neutralised with protamine sulphate injected slowly intravenously.
+As heparin is eliminated quickly, discontinuation of heparin is sufficient in case of minor haemorrhages.
+In case of severe haemorrhages, heparin may be neutralised with protamine sulphate injected slowly intravenously.
 One mg of protamine sulphate neutralises approximately 100 IU of heparin.
 Nevertheless, the required protamine sulphate dose varies according to the time of heparin administration and the dose administered.

 5.1.
 Pharmacodynamic properties

 Heparin is a naturally occurring anticoagulant which prevents the coagulation of blood in-vivo and in-vitro.
-It potentiates the inhibition of several activated coagulation factors, including thrombin and factor X.
+The dose used to flush indwelling devices is unlikely to product blood levels of heparin having any systemic effect.

 5.2.
 Pharmacokinetic properties